Angelinec23/ai_final_project/README.md

 ## Getting Started

 [Provide instructions on how to get started with your project, including any necessary software or data.
 Include installation instructions and any prerequisites or dependencies that are required.]
+To get started with our ICI Qualifier, please do follow the necessary steps:
+1.

 ## File Structure